hexian000/neosocksd/API.md

 **Description**

-Resolves a host name locally and blocks until resolution succeeds or times out.
+Resolves a host name locally and blocks the whole server until resolution succeeds or times out.
 IPv4/IPv6 preference depends on command line argument `-4`/`-6`.

 Tip: To reduce delays caused by name resolution.
 It's recommended to set up a local DNS cache, such as systemd-resolved or dnsmasq.

 ### neosocksd.parse_ipv4